mostafahamedbesher/Fasco-ecommerce-clothes-store/README.md

   Robust form validation with Zod, ensuring correct and safe data input for various forms.

 - **Product Variations**:
-  Users can select and purchase products based on size and color, just like any real-world eCommerce platform.
+  Users can select and purchase products based on size and color, providing a real-world shopping experience.

 - **Filters and Pagination**:
-  Easily browse products using filters for different categories, with pagination for a seamless browsing experience.
+  Easily browse products using filters for categories, with pagination for smooth browsing.

 - **Wishlist**:
   Users can add products to a wishlist for future reference or purchase.

+- **User Account Management**:
+  Each user has their own account page where they can view and manage their orders, cancel orders, and view items related to those orders.

+- **Global State Management**:
+  The platform uses the `useReducer` hook and Context API to manage global states efficiently across the application.

 - **Responsive Design**:
-  The website is built with Tailwind CSS and is fully responsive across various devices and screen sizes.
+  Built with Tailwind CSS, the website is fully responsive and optimized for various devices and screen sizes.

   ## Demo
   https://fasco-ecommerce-clothes-store.vercel.app/